ZenGo-X/extra-ordinaire/README.md

 ## Acknowledgements

-That implementation is based on [Casey's suggestion](https://github.com/casey/ord/issues/802) and inspired by [OpenOrdex implementation](https://github.com/orenyomtov/openordex)
+This implementation is based on [Casey's suggestion](https://github.com/casey/ord/issues/802) and inspired by [OpenOrdex implementation](https://github.com/orenyomtov/openordex)

 ## Disclaimer